 Students should use good judgment in determining their dress and appearance.
 Neatness and cleanliness are absolutely necessary at all times.
 Students must wear scrubs everyday once scrubs have been received.
+No hats, hoodies, jackets or anything covering the scrub top is allowed.
+Students may wear a long sleeve solid t-shirt under the scrub top in either white or dark blue.
+White tennis shoes are preferred.
 The instructor advises the student of inappropriate dress or appearance.
 When there is a difference in opinion related to appropriateness of dress, the final decision is the responsibility of the Director.
 Failure to comply with the dress code leads to progressive disciplinary action.